Kameron Edwards: Personal life

-Edwards's younger brother, Kessler, played college basketball for Pepperdine and was his teammate for two seasons, and now plays professionally for the Denver Nuggets.
+Edwards's younger brother, Kessler, played college basketball for Pepperdine and was his teammate for two seasons, and now plays professionally for Virtus Bologna.
 Edwards earned his master's degree in legal studies.
 Edwards found success on TikTok in 2024 with a series of comedic videos about how others "expect us to react" after certain actions; as of April 2025, he has 1.1 million followers and 75 million likes on TikTok.